Many tenants wonder, “Can my landlord install security cameras?”

 In your home, tenants have the expectation of reasonable privacy.
 Any security or surveillance cameras discovered in a renter’s house are likely illegal.

 If you find surveillance technology in your home—or even located in a public area that points directly into your windows—those security cameras would be considered illegal surveillance.

 Yes, landlords can install security cameras in public areas where residents have no reasonable expectation for privacy.

-However, landlords can not install security cameras in private residences or in public areas where tenants have an expectation of privacy (such as communal bathrooms, laundry rooms, changing rooms, locker rooms, windows, etc).
+However, landlords can not install security cameras in private residences or in public areas where tenants have an expectation of privacy.
+This includes communal bathrooms, laundry rooms, changing rooms, locker rooms, windows, etc.

 It’s important for landlords and tenants to thoroughly research and understand surveillance laws when it comes to their specific state landlord-tenant laws and local municipalities.

 Note: This content is not intended to substitute, replace, or be construed as professional legal advice.
-It is for referential purposes only and not meant to replace the advice of your legal counsel, legal representation, and or lawyer.
-Please consult your professional legal representation or lawyer to be sure your security cameras are compliant with any state and/or federal laws.
+It is for referential purposes only.
+It is not meant to replace the advice of your legal counsel, legal representation, and or lawyer.
+Consult your legal representation to ensure your security cameras are compliant with landlord-tenant laws.